sigmf/SigMF/extensions/antenna.sigmf-ext.md

-# Antenna Extension v0.9.0
+# Antenna Extension v1.0.0

-The `antenna` namespace extension defines static antenna parameters extending `global` and dynamic antenna parameters extending `annotations`.
+The `antenna` namespace extension defines static antenna parameters extending the `global` and `annotations` objects in SigMF Recordings, and the `collection` object in a SigMF Collection.

+# SigMF Recordings

+The following fields are specified for SigMF Recordings.

 ## Global